jveitchmichaelis/gotcha/README.md

 Some options are not supported - tiling does not exist in this version of the code (for the better, I think) and weighting is not currently implemented.

-# License and attribution
+# License and history of GOTCHA

-This particular implementation of GOTCHA (also known as Speeded-up or S-GOTCHA) was developed during my PhD between 2012-2016 whilst funded as an STFC-CASE studentship between University College London (UCL) Mullard Space Science Laboratory (MSSL) Imaging Group and Is-Instruments Ltd. Most of the core routines were either directly taken from, or adapted from, [here](https://github.com/mssl-imaging/CASP-GO) which is released under the Apache 2.0 license.
+Most of the core routines were either directly taken from, or adapted from, [here](https://github.com/mssl-imaging/CASP-GO) which is released under the **Apache 2.0 license**.
 To be clear, this codebase represents several generations of MSSL researchers who worked hard on it!
 This source has been released with permission of the MSSL Imaging Group.
+This codebase is also released under Apache 2.0.
+Please familiarise yourself with the license file in this repository.

+This particular implementation of GOTCHA (also known as Speeded-up or S-GOTCHA) was developed during my PhD between 2012-2016 whilst funded as an STFC-CASE studentship between University College London (UCL) Mullard Space Science Laboratory (MSSL) Imaging Group and Is-Instruments Ltd.
 The GOTCHA algorithm was originally developed by Gruen, Otto and Chau (hence the acronym):

 ```